-What is our response to the knowledge (omniscience) of the triune God?
+C. What is our response to the knowledge (omniscience) of the Triune God?
 In one phrase again, it should be the pursuit of truth and transparency in all of our relationships.
-We seem to have driven an unsightly wedge between these two aspects; truth is often categorized as an academic pursuit and transparency as a moral one.
+We seem to have driven an unsightly wedge between these two aspects; the first is often categorized as an academic pursuit and the latter as a moral one.
 But is this really correct?
 I shall attempt to indicate otherwise.

 At the behavioral level as Christians, we have already seen the centrality of relationships.
-But this aspect has an added element in knowledge.
+But, this aspect has an added element in knowledge.
 In the Hebrew language, knowing a person is to relate to that person in an intimate manner; the verb to know is often used in the context of the intimacy of a husband-wife relationship.
-But this kind of knowledge is not possible to the knower unless the known is willing to reveal himself.
+But this kind of knowledge is not possible to the knower unless the known is willing to reveal herself (himself).
 And that kind of self-revelation is not possible unless a degree of trust is present.
-The fact that Adam and Eve were naked and they were not embarrassed about it (Gen. 2:25) is a commentary on their state of innocence.
-Conversely, the first symptoms of their autonomy were shame before each other and guilt before God (Gen. 3:7, 10).
-(Their making coverings of fig leaves for themselves could very well have marked the beginning of the fashion industry!)
+The fact that Adam and Eve were naked and they were not embarrassed about it (Gen.2:25) is a commentary on their state of innocence.
+Conversely, the first symptoms of their autonomy were shame before each other and guilt before God (Gen.3:7, 10).
+(It should be parenthetically stated that their making a covering of fig leaves for themselves could very well have marked the beginning of the cosmetics industry!)
 It is obvious that while relationship of a person to things is so easy, relationships between persons require trust and openness.
 Supremely, God has made himself known in his amazing self-revelation in nature, Scripture, and Jesus Christ.
 He invites us now to take the risk of vulnerable relationships through which we introduce others to God and to one another.
-Our lives of faith are lives of knowledge that begins with trust in a relational, trinitarian God and should lead us to similar trusting relationships with others.
+Our life of faith is one of knowledge that begins with trust in a relational Trinitarian God and should lead us to similar trusting relationships with others.